How to Increase Website Conversions With The Right Messaging

 - Exit intent: This trigger is growing in popularity.
 Exit intent tracks your visitors mouse movement, and if the visitor appears to be leaving or “exiting” your site, you can use that as a trigger for your campaign.

 - Scroll percentage: Show your campaign when a visitor scrolls down a certain percentage of your page.

 - Tabs: Tabs or other visual calls to action can be customized to fit in with your site layout, and when clicked, trigger your campaign to be displayed.

 Ultimately any combination of targeted messaging delivered through displays, videos, and chats will improve your conversion rate.
-We’ve looked at thousands of campaigns and found that each of the display types and triggers can be effective.
+We’ve looked at thousands of campaigns and found that each display type and the trigger can be effective.
 Because investing in videos can take significant resources (time and money), I recommend starting with display and chat to deliver the right message at the right time.
 When you have videos on hand, you can embed them on your product pages to level up your product content and add them into your displays to get them in front of shoppers as they browse your site.

 In terms of display types, banners are actually the highest converting format largely because they are less subtle than a simple “bar” but less frustrating to visitors than pop-ups that interrupt the browsing experience before a visitor has had a chance to consume any of your content.
 In addition, we find that triggering a campaign in less than 30 seconds from the time a visitor lands on your site (or a specific page) is most effective in driving conversions.